 It is situated in the south eastern lowveld of Zimbabwe and covers more than 5 000 square kilometres. " Gonarezhou" in local Shona language means "Place of many Elephants".
 The Park includes more than 500 bird species, 34 frog species, 49 fish species, 147 mammal species and at least 116 reptile species.

 Zimbabwe has ten provinces.
 A province in Zimbabwe is the largest administrative unit.
 It is led by a Minister of State for Provincial Affairs.
 Cities, towns, districts, constituencies and councils fall under a province in Zimbabwe.

 It has a population of more than 2.2 million people.
 Harare Province includes the capital city of Harare.
 It is home to about half of the country's urban population.
-The main attracted is the Central Business district which houses most of the administrative offices and government departments.
+The Central Business district houses most of the administrative offices and government departments.

 Matabeleland South has a population of more than 700 000 people.
-The administrative city is Beitbridge.
-It covers the south and southern eastern parts of the country goes to as far as the Limpopo river which borders the country from neighbouring South Africa.
+The administrative capital is Gwanda.
+The province covers the south and southern eastern parts of the country and goes as far as the Limpopo river which borders the country from neighbouring South Africa.
 It includes towns and districts such as Bulilimamangwe, Gwanda, Insiza, Matobo and Umzingwane.

 It has a population of more than 1.2 million people.
 The province is administered in Bindura.
 It includes towns such as Mt Darwin, Mazowe, Guruve, Banket, Glendale, Muzarabanai, Mvurwi and Rushinga.

 Masvingo province covers most towns and communal areas south central Zimbabwe and has a population of more than 1.
 5 million people.
 The administrative city is Masvingo.
 It includes areas such as Gutu, Chatsworth, Bikita Chiredzi Chivi and Zaka.